CreedsCode/ethglobal-brussels-24/README.md

   - **Inputs:**
     - `_fundraiseId`: The ID of the fundraise to contribute to.
     - `_amount`: The amount of QST tokens to contribute.
+    - `_randomId`: The ID of the NFT to mint (uint256).
-  - **Outputs:** None (but updates the contributions and totalRaised, and mints an NFT if the contribution is above a threshold)
+  - **Outputs:** None (but transfers QST tokens from the contributor to the contract, mints an NFT if the contribution meets the minimum threshold, and updates both the contributions mapping and fundraise details with the new amount and total raised.
+It returns nothing explicitly but updates the state with these new details).

 - **endFundraise** - Concludes the fundraise, transferring the funds to the creator if the deadline has passed.
   - **Inputs:**